cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-boston-18.md

 Next March we're back on the East Coast to run our flagship BDD Kickstart training.
 You will gain a fundamental understanding of the techniques and tools associated with BDD and be able to explain the benefits to your colleagues.

 This course is based on proven and practical techniques, which we've taught to hundreds of ambitious teams around the world.
-92% of attendees score the class 4/5 or 5/5.
+We continue to improve and interate on the course material and the feedback we receive is consistently positive with 92% of our 2017 attendees scoring the class 4/5 out of 5.

-If you are considering implementing Behaviour-Driven Development practices into your team, this is the ideal course for you.
+If you are considering implementing Behavior-Driven Development practices into your team, this is the ideal course for you.

+In the US, BDD is often referred to as ATDD (Acceptance Test-Driven Development), we see both techniques as the same thing.

 Both days are led by **Seb Rose**, an accomplished trainer, coaching and author of *[The Cucumber Book for Java](https://pragprog.com/book/srjcuc/the-cucumber-for-java-book)* and *[Discovery](https://leanpub.com/bddbooks-discovery)*.